bitblit/Chirp/V04/README.md

 6) Enter type **application/json**
 7) Enter the value of  $input.path('$.errorMessage')
 8) Hit BOTH save buttons (otherwise sometimes it doesnt save!)
 (Repeat for each error code, changing the number)

 This finds the given regular expression in the body, and then maps it to the appropriate error code.
+The body mapping makes sure that we only output our body, not the entire string conversion of the exception, which would include the stack trace.
 Easy!

 One more thing - this endpoint accepts a query parameter named "error".
 Hit **GET** again, then **Method Request**, then **URL Query String Parameters**.
 Hit **Add query string**, and